Fred's Frozen Foods

-Fred's Frozen Foods and Fred's for Starters are frozen food brands that trace their origin to Fred Luker who first started manufacturing frozen meat and vegetable products in Noblesville, Indiana in 1947.
-As of 2002, both brands are operated by Windsor Quality Food Company, LTD, which is ultimately owned by the Hojel and Meinig families through their holding company HM International based in Tulsa, Oklahoma.
+Fred's Frozen Foods (also marketed as Fred's for Starters) is a frozen food brand founded in Noblesville, Indiana in 1947 by entrepreneur Fred W. Luker.
+Originally focused on frozen meat patties and breaded vegetables for the wholesale foodservice industry, the brand changed ownership multiple times over the following decades.
+As of 2002, both brands were operated by Windsor Quality Food Company, Ltd., ultimately owned by the Hojel and Meinig families of Tulsa, Oklahoma through their holding company HM International, LLC.